dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### What are Connections' current limits?

-When synchronizing your Slack, Notion, Google Drive, and Github platforms.
-Here are the limitations of the data synchronized with Dust.

 Slack: Dust doesn't take into account external files or content behind a URL.
 Notion: Dust doesn't take into account external files or content behind a URL.
-Google Drive: Google Drive: Dust doesn't take into account files with more than 750Kb of extracted text.
-By default, Dust doesn't take into account .pdf files.
-Email us at team@dust.tt to include .pdf files.
+Google Drive: Dust doesn't take into account files with more than 750Kb of extracted text.
 Github: Dust only gathers data from issues, discussions, and top-level pull request comments (but not in-code comments in pull requests, nor the actual source code or other GitHub data)

 ### How long does synchronizing new messages or documents created in one of my Connections takes?

-Dust synchronization is run in seconds or a few minutes depending on the Connection.
-You can check the last sync of a Connection in ️Admin > `Connections`> “last sync ~ x s ago,” and check if a document has been synced and what's in there by searching and clicking on the needed document from the search bar.
+Dust syncs quickly, usually in seconds or minutes.
+To check the last sync:

+- Go to `Admin` > `Connections`.
+- Look for "last sync ~ x s ago."

+To see if a document has synced and view its contents:

+- Use the search bar to find and select the document.

 ### How to add data that are not supported as a Connection by Dust

 As a user, you can add your data to a connected platform like Notion or Google Drive.
-Dust will then automatically sync it through @dust, @notion, or @googledrive.

-As an admin or builder go to ️Admin > `Data Sources` > select the button `Add a new Data Source` > give your data source a name and optionally a description.
-Then click on `create` .
+Admins/builders add a data source by:

+- Going to `Admin` > `Data Sources`.
+- Clicking `Add a new Data Source`.
+- Naming it and adding a description (optional).
+- Clicking `create`.

 ### What are Data Sources' current limits?